Services

 RENTAL OF WAGONS AND LOCOMOTIVES

-From 2012 to 2021, Operail rented rolling stock.
-In May 2021, the owner of Operail decided to stop renting rolling stock as a non-strategic business line.
-In 2022, the owner decided to exit the business through the sale of assets, and a tender for the sale of rental wagons was announced.
-Therefore, starting from 2023, Operail no longer rents wagons.
+From 2012 to 2021, Operail rented rolling stock as a separate business line.
+In 2022, we began to sell the assets of the rental business, and from 2023, Operail no longer operates as a rental business.

 MAINTENANCE AND REPAIR OF ROLLING STOCK